JoshSinyor/bank_tech_test/README.md

 ### Continuous Development

 The code was continuously tested throughout development to ensure development was proceeding as expected, and that changes during development did not impact previously tested units and features.
+This was overseen in part by a CI/CD workflow built on GitHub Actions.

+#### GitHub Actions workflow

+The code is tested using RSpec, with coverage checked using SimpleCov.
+The addition of a GitHub Actions Workflow (as specified in [`rspec.yml`](.github/workflows/rspec.yml)) assisted with determining that checks are passed.
+Every time a commit is pushed to GitHub, the workflow runs creates an environment, installs the relevant gems, and runs the suite of RSpec tests.

 ### Refactoring